-Dr Constantine’s Philosophy on Breast Augmentation
+Dr Constantine’s Philosophy

 In general, I prefer to perform my breast augmentations through an inframamary incision and place the implant underneath the muscle in what is known as a dual plane.
 I feel that this provides the most consistent, long lasting, and natural results when compared to other techniques.

 Choosing the right size of implant is the most important decision that a patient and I make during a consultation.
 I believe that a patient’s body tells me what size is appropriate for breast augmentation.
 During a consultation, I perform a detailed history and physical examination.
 Part of the examination includes multiple measurements of a patient’s chest, breast, and skin quality and elasticity.
 Once all of these measurements are taken, I can generally come up with 2-3 different implant sizes that will best suit a patient’s body.
 The next step is to talk to the patient about expectations and goals.
 If my proposed sizes align with my patient’s goals, we will proceed with surgery.
 If a patient asks for breast implants that are too large for her measurements, I will not perform her surgery.
 I do not believe in putting in whatever implants a patient wants.
 Placing implants that are too large (or too small) will cause problems in the future and increase reoperation rates, ultimately lead to bad results, and an unhappy patient.
 My goal is to provide the safest and most natural results for my patients.
 I do believe that every patient has an optimal “fill” that her breasts can accept, anything more or less will not produce a natural result.

 Which is better, Saline or Silicone Breast Implants?